hirtanak/cyclecloud-Particleworks/README.md

 1. Prepaire for your Particleworks bilnary.
 1. Install CycleCloud CLI

 ## How to install

-1. tar zxvf cyclecloud-Particleworks<version>.zip
+1. tar zxvf cyclecloud-Particleworks.zip
-1. cd cyclecloud-Particleworks<version>
+1. cd cyclecloud-Particleworks
-1. put Particleworks library/model on <template>/blob directory.
+1. put Particleworks library/model on /blob directory.
-1. pug OSS PBS Pro files on <template>/blob directory.
+1. pug OSS PBS Pro files on /blob directory.
 1. Rewrite "Files" attribute for your binariy in "project.ini" file.
 1. run "cyclecloud project upload azure-storage" for uploading template to CycleCloud
 1. "cyclecloud import_template -f templates/pbs_extended_nfs_pw.txt" for register this template to your CycleCloud

 ## How to run Prometech Particleworks